jlmacle/z--news-monitoring-helper/README.md

 ## Requirements :
 You need to have [Node.js](https://nodejs.org/en/) installed.<br>
 On Linux, install npm as well.<br>
-On Windows, you might have to allow the main script to run.<br>
-You might also have to wait for your antivirus to analyse the file.<br>
-Mine started by denying access to the file, before allowing the script to be run.<br>
-<br><br>
-At times, the script generates no test.<br>
-When this happens, re-run the script.<br>

 ## Code download :
 Download the [zip file ](https://github.com/jlmacle/News-monitoring-helper/archive/refs/heads/main.zip) and extract its content.